Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Glutathione is typically generated by cells in the body as a natural detoxifying agent.

-Mercury has an adverse effect on Red Blood Cell (RBC) glutathione making it more difficult for a mercury toxic body to excrete mercury.
+Mercury has an adverse effect on Red Blood Cell (RBC) glutathione levels, making it more difficult for a mercury toxic body to excrete mercury.

 Glutathione is often not considered a true chelation agent because it does not contain two or more binding groups (dithiol groups), it has one.